Choosing the best Linux hosting for you

 Gaming

 Many games come with server components that allow you to host your own multiplayer worlds in that game’s universe.
-You can invite your friends to join your quests in Quake, to help you build an intricate world in Minecraft, or to venture across the galaxy in Starbound, for example.
+You can invite your friends to join your quests in Quake, build an intricate world in Minecraft, or venture across the galaxy with the use of a Starbound linux server.
 The majority of these server-side game components are right at home on a Linux server.

 To pick a hosting plan for gaming, you need to estimate the resources needed to run the server for the game you intend to host, given how many players you expect to host and the extensions you are planning on installing.